Ceremony as Medicine in an Age of Empathy Erosion, Moral Inversion, and Spiritual Starvation

 I believe that ceremony has the power to transform our world.
 That it's an antidote to the divisiveness, pathological distraction and excruciating disconnection that defines modern life.
 That it's a life-giving alternative to an extractive culture that only consumes, but never reciprocates.

 “The only cure I know is a good ceremony” wrote Leslie Marmon Silko.
-I believe that ceremony is the cure.
+I believe that a good ceremony is the cure.
 I believe that ceremony is the ultimate medicine for these times.

 What Is Ceremony Anyway?